Locations:

 What is granulocytosis?

-Granulocytosis occurs when there are too many granulocytes in your blood.
-The term “granulocytes” refers to a category of white blood cells that includes neutrophils, eosinophils and basophils — which all work together to fight off inflammation, infections and allergens inside of your body.
+Granulocytosis involves having too many granulocytes in your blood.
+Granulocytes are a category of white blood cells that circulate in your blood (neutrophils, eosinophils, basophils) or that remain in tissue (mast cells).
+They work together to fight off infections, allergens and causes of inflammation in your body.

 Advertisement